Marc-Ducret/MSA/docs/minecraft_mechanics.md

 ## Network Architecture

 Minecraft is a multiplayer game and therefore has its [server](https://minecraft.gamepedia.com/Server) and [clients](https://minecraft.gamepedia.com/Minecraft_launcher).
-The client acts as an interface between the players and the world.
+The client acts as an interface between the player and the world.
 The approach is a relaxed authoritarian server in the sense that most things are totally controlled by the server while clients follow (and anticipate to some extend) their evolution but player movement and interactions are mostly decided by the player's client and only checked by the server to prevent abuse.

 In this setting, there is no strong synchronization between clients and server (in contrast with [Deterministic Lockstep](https://gafferongames.com/post/deterministic_lockstep/) approaches).